313.790.81 INTRODUCTION TO ECONOMIC EVALUATION

 - 3 credits

 - Academic Year:

-Prepares students to read and interpret cost-effectiveness studies.
-Introduces the basic economic concepts that are needed in order to understand the recommendations from the United States Panel on Cost Effectiveness in Health and Medicine, such as the distinction between opportunity costs and budgetary costs.
-Considers review recommendations, particularly as they apply to cost-effectiveness research reports.
-Discusses the relationship between cost-effectiveness results and other elements of the health care policy decision making process.
+In light of the increasing constraints on health care resources, students learn to read and interpret cost-effectiveness studies, since economic analysis of medical treatments and public health interventions is becoming an increasingly common tool in health policy decision making.
+Introduces students to basic economic concepts that are needed in order to understand the recommendations from the United States Panel on Cost Effectiveness in Health and Medicine, such as the distinction between opportunity costs and budgetary costs.
+Students then review recommendations, particularly as they apply to what students should expect to read in cost-effectiveness research reports.
+Finally, students discuss the relationship between cost-effectiveness results and other elements of the health care policy decision making process.

 - Learning Objectives:

 Method of student evaluation based on practical exercises, class participation, and final paper.